Professionalism in Law School & Law Practice

 RSVP: On TWEN, under Career Services Programs, Lunch with Justice Gary Hicks

 Attendance is limited to the first 30 students who sign up.

-This event is organized by Career Services, the Legal Residencies Program, the Academic Success Program, and the Law Library, and hosted by Dean Broderick.
+This event is organized by Career Services, the Legal Residencies Program, the Academic Success Program, and the Law Library, and hosted by the Dean.

 This luncheon with Justice Hicks and Attorney Krans will be the kick-off to UNH Law’s YEAR-LONG Professionalism series.
 This event brings students together with the Dean, Justice Hicks, and Attorney Krans for a sophisticated dialogue about professionalism.
 Students may hear this term without understanding much about it or why it matters for their own legal educations and careers.
 Justice Hicks and Attorney Krans will offer their expertise to explore the definition of professionalism.
 They will also offer their personal perspectives on the topic, sharing stories about how they have nurtured such strong ethics of professionalism themselves.
 In addition, they will discuss with students the pitfalls—both personal and professional—that may arise when professionalism is neglected.
 Students will be able to ask questions and share their own reflections on professionalism.

 The Honorable Gary E. Hicks was sworn IN as the 104th Justice of the New Hampshire Supreme Court on January 31, 2006 after serving for four years on the Superior Court, the state's major trial court.
 Before becoming a judge, Justice Hicks was a commercial litigator for 23 years with Wiggin & Nourie, then one of New Hampshire's largest law firms.
 During that time, he also maintained an active mediation and arbitration practice.
 Justice Hicks, now the senior associate justice of the Supreme Court, is a past chairman of the New Hampshire Judicial Council and a former member of the New Hampshire Bar Association Ethics Committee.